hyl29/iosbridge-prototyping/README.md

 	- push (navigation controller)
 	- modal (rise from below)
 	- custom (e.g. hamburger menu)

+# Part 1 - Brainstorm an app
+- Show them UI patterns
+	- pttrns.com
+	- mobile-patterns.com
+- Collect ideas for apps (go around the room and have students share an idea for an app)
+	- for eachish idea, interject with an idea of a pattern that might apply (point to one in pttrns.com maybe)
+- hand out iPhone sized paper for drawing prototypes with instructions to actually write real sample text (not squiggles)
+- give students 15-20 minutes
+- have them "usability test" on other students
+	- Suggest the kinds of questions to use as prompts in a usability test
+		- what do you think when you've gone to this screen
+		- you've just signed up with facebook what do you think this app does
+		- you're trying to find a restaurant.
+What would you click on this screen
+	- test subjects should speak aloud what they think
+		- I think I should type my name here.
+		- I think this arrow will show me the address of the restaurant
+- 10 minutes to revise screens based on feedback.
+- take iPhone photos of prototype screens
+- in preview cut out the pieces and add them to xcassets (may require tools->adjust size since iphone photos have all the pixels)
+- use them as backgrounds for image views
+- create navigation controllers natively (an ideal app for this exercise uses standard navigation: 1. tabs 2. push reveal 3. modal)
+- you should have a working wireframed app with hardcoded example data from paper mockup.
+- Hurray!

 # Questions/Actions that drive the class